-Units (Letter grade) 3; Class Hours: 48-54 lecture hours/semester; Recommended: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400; Prerequisite(s): None.
-Description: This course is a comparative study of selected works, in translation and in English, of literature around the world, including Europe, the Middle East, Asia, and other areas, from the mid or late seventeenth century to the
+Units (Letter grade) 3; Class Hours: 48-54 lecture hours/semester; Prerequisite(s): ENGL 836, and READ 836, or ENGL 847, or ESL 400, or eligibility for ENGL 100 on approved college English Placement Test and other measures as necessary.
+Description: This course is a comparative study of selected works, in translation and in English, of literature around the world, including Europe, the Middle East, Asia, and other areas, from the mid or late seventeenth century to the present.
+Transfer: CSU: C2, UC.
+(IGETC: 3B)